Pauline Green: Early career

 Due to the changing political landscape, Green found that her job increasingly saw her lobbying to Brussels, with her particular interest being a directive backed by the co-operative movement creating common standards for food hygiene across Europe.
 In June 1989, she announced her intention to stand for a seat in the European elections to help ensure the adoption of the draft directive.
 She visited "most of the 65 local branches" of the constituency of London North and won the seat with a majority of 5,387.
 She was re-elected to the seat in 1994 with a majority of 48,348.

 Green was elected Leader of the European Parliamentary Labour Party (EPLP) in 1993, beating incumbent leader Glyn Ford.
-She only served for one year, however, after having been chosen and championed by then Labour leader John Smith to become the new leader of the PES.
+She only served for one year, however, after having been chosen and championed by then Labour leader John Smith to become the new leader of the Parliamentary Group of the PES.

 At the 1994 Party Leaders' Conference in Corfu, a "package deal" was agreed to fill the upcoming political posts, and it was agreed that Green would take the leadership post with strong backing from the Labour contingent.
 Green was strongly involved in the fight against Apartheid in South Africa.

 Ian White, an MEP elected at the same time as Green, said: "Although the parliamentary group formally elected Pauline, the "deal" was put together by the national party leaders.
 I believe that, had it been an open election, she would have won in any case, hands down, on competence alone."

 She held the position for five years (1994–99), and was involved at senior levels of policy making in the European Union and member governments.
 In 1998 there were rumours that she would stand to be Labour's candidate for Mayor of London.
 Whilst she expressed an interest in the position, she maintained that she would not be able to commit to the position until after the 1999 leadership elections because of her European commitments.